Cassa97/IFC-based-Cost-Estimation/README.md

 <!-- Due spazi alla fine dell'elemento precedente seguiti da un ritorno a capo -->

-The IFC file with the new relations between object entities and cost entities can be viewed via the USBIM viewer developed by ACCA at the following link.
+The IFC file with the new relations between object entities and cost entities can also be viewed through the USBIM viewer developed by ACCA.
+Below is the link to the page to view the otherwise downloadable template in the IFC-output folder.
 [Updated IFC model](https://service.usbim.com/link/5ymDpiww2t1XQT1TTktGoAif)